Carol Smillie: 2012–2018: DiaryDoll/Pretty Clever Pants

 In October 2012, Smillie started her own business, DiaryDoll, with business partner and friend Annabel Croft, an ex-international tennis player.
 Together they created a range of women's underwear specifically for use during periods, with a secret waterproof panel inside them to remove the possibility of leaks and stains on clothing and bedding.
 They were designed to look and feel like normal underwear – i.e. breathable, washable and not crackly – giving women the confidence to go about their usual activities.
-DiaryDoll then partnered with charity Endometriosis UK, giving confidence to some of the 1.5 million British women who suffer painful and heavy periods as a result of endometriosis.
-It was later noted that these were also useful to women in post-maternity and with pelvic floor weakness and the company was rebranded to include all of these groups.

-An additional goal for Smillie is to reduce the stigma of periods and women's pelvic health as it is still seen to be an embarrassing topic despite its prevalence and normality amongst healthy women.
+In 2014 DiaryDoll partnered with charity Endometriosis UK.

 2018–present: Humanist celebrant

 Smillie is a humanist.
-In 2018, she became an accredited humanist celebrant with the Humanist Society Scotland, conducting humanist, non-religious weddings, funerals and baby-namings.
+In 2018 she became an accredited humanist celebrant with the Humanist Society Scotland, and began to conduct humanist ceremonies.

 Personal life

 Smillie lives in Glasgow with husband Alex Knight, a restaurateur, whom she married in August 1991.
 They have three children.

-Smillie's smile was caricatured by the British impressionist Ronni Ancona in the UK television show Big Impression.
+Smillie's smile was caricatured by the impressionist Ronni Ancona in the UK television show Big Impression.
 Ancona's impression of Smillie used the catchphrase "I'm Smiley Smiley Carol Smillie".